The Kinematics of Completely-Faceted Surfaces: Topological Events

 \subsubsection{Joining Facet Pinch}

 Finally, a special modification of the face-pinch occurs when the impinging facets have identical normals.
-The constricted is split in exactly the same way as in a face pinch; however, since the two facets doing the ``pinching'' are identically oriented, they join together to form a larger facet.
+The constricted facet is split in exactly the same way as in a face pinch; however, since the two facets doing the {}``pinching'' are identically oriented, they join together to form a larger facet.
 We see an illustration of this situation in Figure~\ref{fig: face-swap-illustration}.

-\emph{Resolution.}\,\, Each Joining Facet Pinch is performed by the \verb!JFPinch_Repairman! class, which operates similarly to the \verb!Repairman! classes associated with the Facet Pierce and Facet Pinch.
-This class is again instantiated with the constricted facet and the two meeting edges, which allows the necessary labeling.
+\emph{Resolution.}\,\, Resolutions is similar to that for the Facet Pierce and Facet Pinch.
+We again need to know the constricted facet and the two meeting edges, which allows the necessary labeling.
 Again, two new facets are created to replace the constricted facet, but in this case the two facets which meet must join, and so another new facet must be created to replace them -- necessary junction and edge reassignments are again easily carried out.
 Finally, rather than deleting the edges which meet and the associated junctions involved, the meeting edges are simply re-connected as shown in Figure~\ref{fig: face-swap-illustration}.

 \emph{Comments.}\,\, Note that the final configuration is similar to the original configuration; in fact, with suitable facet motion, the surface could return to its original configuration via another face swap; the event is thus self-reversible in a sense.
 Also, since both a facet pinch and a facet join occur simultaneously, the total numbers of each surface element remain unchanged during this event.